JamFfm/cbpi4-phMeasure-ADS1115/README.md

 ## Name
 Text as You want.
-Mybe like "pH Sensor".
+Maybe like "pH Sensor".

 ## Type
-Name of the pH Sensor Modul: PHSensorADS1x15
+Name of the pH Sensor Module: PHSensorADS1x15

 ## ADS1x15 Address
 this is the I2C address of the ADS module.